AlbanDAVID/Toutui/README.md

 ## 🛠️ Roadmap
 **Short-term Goals**
 - Since this is a beta version, the main focus is on tracking and fixing bugs.
-- Installation from binary.
-- Currently working on the next release: [v0.3.6-beta]
+- Currently working on the next release: [v0.4.8-beta].
+Main features: installation from binary, application launcher support, notify and proceed to update directly from the app.

 **Mid-term Goals**
 - Put the app on yay